 Like all Gui Day Masters, the first impression you give is as someone who is friendly and able to get along with anyone.
 Likability factor is high, given that this Gui Water Day Master sits on the Mao (卯) Branch which is also a Peach Blossom star.

 However, the Gui Mao can seem to be just a little cold or detached.
 Some might even go as far as to label you a ‘diva’.
-Here’s why: while the Gui Mao Day Master is friendly, it is also extremely discerning.
-The Gui Mao does not deal with blind acceptance.
+Here’s why: while the Gui Mao Day Master is friendly, you are also extremely discerning.
+The Gui Mao pillar does not deal with blind acceptance.
 In other words, it will not tolerate fools!

-- The morning dew needs something to rest upon – usually, it’s the leaves and petals.
+The morning dew needs something to rest upon – usually, it’s the leaves and petals.
 This scenario denotes the sense of belonging that is always sought by the Gui Mao.
+You demand perfection in your relationships.
+But there is no such thing as a perfect relationship!
 As a result, please be aware that this elusive sense of belonging may inadvertently translate into an excessive attachment to the material world.
 When your sense of self-happiness and self-satisfaction is driven by what you have instead of what you create, it’s time to pull the hand-brakes!

 Even though the Gui Mao sits only on a single hidden stem, it seems to be already loaded with gifts.
 So how to make it better?